tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 Encapsulation is a fundamental concept in object-oriented programming that allows the hiding of the internal details of an object and restricting direct access to its data and methods from outside the object.
 In C#, encapsulation is achieved through the use of access modifiers.

-There are four types of access modifiers in C#:
+There are three main types of access modifiers in C#:

 -   `public`: allows a member to be accessed from anywhere within the application, including outside the class.
 -   `private`: limits the access of a member to only within the class it is defined.
 -   `protected`: allows access to the member within the class and derived classes.
--   `internal`: limits access to only within the current assembly.

 #### Inheritance with C#